What are the differences between refrigerant and desiccant dehumidifiers?

 How do refrigerant dehumidifiers work?

-The way our refrigerant dehumidifiers work is similar way to the way condensation forms on a cold window.
+The way our refrigerant dehumidifiers work is similar to how condensation forms on a cold window.
 A dehumidifier contains a compact refrigeration system which makes it the coldest place in the room.
 Air is drawn into the cold dehumidifier where any moisture in the air condenses on the hydrophilic coils and is collected into a container.

 The dehumidifiers are fully self-contained, packaged units which incorporate an air circulation fan and refrigeration circuit.
 The fan draws room air into the machine passing it firstly across a refrigerated heat exchanger (evaporator).
 This cools the air, causing the moisture in the air-stream to be precipitated onto the evaporator as water.